apache/skywalking-terraform/README.md

 # Terraform

-**Notice, Terraform had changed the LICENSE of Terraform from MPL 2.0 to BSL/BUSL 1.1 since its 1.5.6 release.
+**Notice, HashiCorp had changed the LICENSE of Terraform from MPL 2.0 to BSL/BUSL 1.1 since its 1.5.6 release.
 We don't have hard-dependencies on Terraform.**

 **OpenTF Foundation announced to maintain the MPL 2.0 based fork of Terraform.
 Read their [announcement](https://opentf.org/announcement) and [website](https://opentf.org/) for more details.**